kayden-vs/kayden-vs/README.md

 Hello!
 I'm Rohit, a backend developer who genuinely loves building things for the web.
 I'm especially passionate about crafting snappy, server-side rendered applications.
 These days, you'll find me happily writing **Go**, focusing on creating clean, efficient, and scalable code.

 * 🎓 I'm currently pursuing a B.Tech in Computer Science from Techno Main Salt Lake, Kolkata.
+* 🕸️ I also have experience with **web scraping** and enjoy analyzing network traffic to understand backend architectures.

 ### 🚀 My Tech Stack